BNasmith/PTForsyth/PTFWorkofChrist.md

 He thus reconciled the world.
-Not until sin had been brought to do its very worst, and had in that culminating act been foiled, judged, and overcome ; not till then could individuals receive the reconciliation.
+Not until sin had been brought to do its very worst, and had in that culminating act been foiled, judged, and overcome; not till then could individuals receive the reconciliation.
 That was the unitary recon- ciliation they must receive in detail.
 God there, in a racial holiness amid racial curse, sets